alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 ## How to retrieve a struct data from a C function

-Passing integers and strings to and from a C program is straight forward.
+Passing integers and strings to and from a C program is straightforward.
 But when it comes to struct, there is a bit of setup involved.
 Below is an example on how to retrieve a struct data from C.
 I made the example as simple as possible so that it can be better understood.